 Try New Things

-Sometimes the sadness we’re feeling is coming from monotony and boredom.
-Find something that’s meaningful to you, and that allows you to use your skills and abilities.
-Or was try out new activities that require you to learn a whole new skill set, but excite you enough to keep going.
+Sometimes, the sadness we feel comes from monotony and boredom.
+Find something meaningful to you that allows you to use your skills and abilities.
+Or try out new activities that require you to learn a whole new skill set but excite you enough to keep going.

 Create Good Habits